sverweij/dependency-cruiser/doc/output-format.md

 # dependency-cruiser's json output format

+The output format contains two sections:
+- `dependencies` - an array of all sources dependency-cruiser visited, each with the sources they directly depend upon
+- `summary` - a summary with meta information like how many sources got visited, how many violations it found and an array of the actual violations

-A [json schema](../src/extract/jsonschema.json) describes the output format.
+A [json schema](../src/extract/jsonschema.json) describes the output format attributes in painstaking detail.
 The schema is accurate and actual - each build unit tests assure the output format adheres to the schema.

 A sample output (for the popular [commander.js](https://github.com/tj/commander.js) module):